-We often get questions about how to clean gas fireplaces around fall and winter, so we thought there would be no better time than now to tell you how to clean your fireplace in just six steps!
+We often get questions about how to clean gas fireplaces around fall and winter, so we thought there would be no better time than now to tell you How to Clean Your Fireplace in 6 Easy Steps!

 Just a side note: although you can do some of the dirty work yourself, you can always ask us for a fireplace maintenance service call from a licensed gas fitter.
 Not only will we clean your fireplace, we'll touch up any rough spots and makes sure to leave your fireplace looking as good as new again.
 Your user manual should show how often your unit should be professionally serviced, but we recommend once per year.